 Saving money is really fun for me.
 Other people may not get as excited about it.
-But, if you want to build wealth then make it a game with a reward from which you can benefit as Charles Duhigg explains in his book Power of Habit.
-A reward is an incentive that works well for our human minds.
+But, if you want to build wealth then make it a game with a reward from which you can benefit as the celebrated author, Charles Duhigg, explains in his book, The Power of Habit.
+A reward is an incentive that works well for our human brains.
 The process I have used with many clients, not to mention with myself, which works remarkably well, has been to first set up an accounting system such as Mint.com for personal finances or QuickBooks for business owners.

 A fun self-care tool is to build various savings into your budget.
-Think of savings as an expense item as if you are spending the money when in reality you are simply moving the funds to high yield savings accounts earning over 2%.
+Think of savings as an expense item as if you are spending the money when in reality you are simply moving the funds to high yield savings accounts or a bond fund.
 This action prepares our mindset to be at peace because we are caring for our future in addition to current planned expenses.

 Action: Always save as soon as you are paid to ensure you are building your wealth before spending.
 This builds confidence in having a comfortable financial future.
 Saving creates feelings of balance between living in the moment, while looking forward to a comfortable future.
 Peace of mind is a good metric to use when making decisions.
 Do what gives you peace and not what doesn’t.
 Happy finances!